stevensko/winboat/README.md

 WinBoat is currently in beta, so expect to occasionally run into hiccups and bugs.
 You should be comfortable with some level of troubleshooting if you decide to try it, however we encourage you to give it a shot anyway.

 ## Features
 - **🎨 Elegant Interface**: Sleek and intuitive interface that seamlessly integrates Windows into your Linux desktop environment, making it feel like a native experience
 - **📦 Automated Installs**: Simple installation process through our interface - pick your preferences & specs and let us handle the rest
 - **🚀 Run Any App**: If it runs on Windows, it can run on WinBoat.
 Enjoy the full range of Windows applications as native OS-level windows in your Linux environment
 - **🖥️ Full Windows Desktop**: Access the complete Windows desktop experience when you need it, or run individual apps seamlessly integrated into your Linux workflow
 - **📁 Filesystem Integration**: Your home directory is mounted in Windows, allowing easy file sharing between the two systems without any hassle
 - **✨ And many more**: Smartcard passthrough, resource monitoring, and more features being added regularly

+## How Does It Work?
+WinBoat is an Electron app which allows you to run Windows apps on Linux using a containerized approach.
+Windows runs as a VM inside a Docker container, we communicate with it using the [WinBoat Guest Server](https://github.com/TibixDev/winboat/tree/main/guest_server) to retrieve data we need from Windows.
+For compositing applications as native OS-level windows, we use FreeRDP together with Windows's RemoteApp protocol.

 ## Prerequisites
 Before running WinBoat, ensure your system meets the following requirements: